HIV Test« View All Products

 If HIV is left untreated, it can lead to AIDS (Acquired Immune Deficiency Syndrome).
 AIDS is a condition caused by the HIV virus.
 AIDS can develop when the immune system can no longer fight off infections and they can then become life-threatening.

 Why you should get tested

 The only way to know if you are HIV positive is to have an HIV test.
-If a test shows a positive result, starting treatment early is the key for successful management of the virus.
+If a test shows a positive result, starting treatment early is the key to successful management of the virus.
 If you are HIV positive it is very important that you get prompt medical advice so that doctors can monitor your condition, and begin your treatment as soon as possible.
-If you do not treat your HIV infection then it is likely to become life threatening within eight years.
+If you do not treat your HIV infection then it is likely to become life-threatening within eight years.
 It also means that you are very likely to pass on the virus to someone else.